April 6, 2022

 Urgent care and emergency care abilities entail the capacity to respond quickly to a patient's medical problems.
 The ability to appropriately care for and dress a wound is an example of urgent care and emergency care abilities.
 Even nurses who do not work in the emergency room (ER) may encounter circumstances in which they must use fundamental urgent care and emergency care abilities, making it a necessary skill for all nursing practitioners.

-To avoid a return to the hospital, proper patient and family education inform the patient and their family about their condition and how they should care for themselves after discharge.
+Proper patient and family education is necessary to inform the patient and their family about their condition and how they should care for themselves after discharge.
 Patients and their families may also make educated decisions about their care with the help of patient and family education.
 Nurses are vital in informing their patients and their families about key safety measures, diagnoses, and treatment options.

 Patient safety entails appropriately teaching patients and their families, establishing safe surroundings to reduce the chance of falls, and preventing and learning from errors.
 Nurses play a critical role in ensuring the safety of patients throughout their visits.
 Patient safety serves to reduce the risk of injury to patients, increase recovery times, and safeguard medical institutions and workers from legal risks.